Akusem/idep/DiatOmicBase_integration.md

 # Modification

-In order to modify IDEP to use it for DOB, I have change and add the following code:
+In order to modify IDEP to use it for DOB, I have changed and added the following code:

 ## In `server.R`: